Otitis ear inflammation. Otitis - all about symptoms, signs, complications and treatment with traditional and folk remedies. Home remedies

 Risk factors also include:

-• inability to breathe through the nose, for example, due to defects in the nasal septum, due to which the pressure is disturbed;
+• inability to breathe through the nose, for example, due to defects of the nasal septum, which causes pressure problems;

 • diabetes;